Vansh462004/EcoWatt_1/README.md

 # Insightful Energy

 Energy monitor program, originally created in 2014 for [Myron B. Thompson Academy](http://ethompson.org/).
+Upload data export files from a WeMo Insight Smart Plug and see the data charted out.

 In my high school electricity class, we were manually aggregating data from various energy monitor devices in Excel.
 I volunteered to create a tool to